-In 1990, the first web browser was released and with it came a need for web designers.
-In the 22 years since, it would seem that with the advent and growth of the use of websites, design education would respond by developing curriculum to engage students in the work of making those web experiences more engaging and usable.
-However, following my review of the curriculum of twenty programs in the United States who are accredited by the National Association of Schools of Art and Design (NASAD), I have found that, whether or not these schools offer courses in interaction design, for the most part they are embracing the teaching of aesthetics and ignoring the medium’s key aspect: usability.
-For this reason I assert that when it comes to how students are being educated in web design, design education suffers a disconnect from the industry it serves and in turn is a disservice to the students to whom it is responsible.
+In 1990, the first web browser was released, and with it came a need for web designers.
+In the 22 years since, it would seem that with the advent and growth of the use of websites, design education would respond by developing a curriculum to engage students in the work of making those web experiences more engaging and usable.
+However, following my review of the curriculum of twenty programs in the United States who are accredited by the National Association of Schools of Art and Design (NASAD), I have found that, whether or not these schools offer courses in interaction design, for the most part, they are embracing the teaching of aesthetics and ignoring the medium’s key aspect: usability.
+For this reason, I assert that when it comes to how students are being educated in web design, design education suffers a disconnect from the industry it serves and in turn is a disservice to the students to whom it is responsible.

-As a result of the proliferation of mobile devices and their various physical forms, globalization and the need for sites to communicate across various cultures in which numerous languages are spoken and other sociocultural factors, web design encompasses more than just visual brand extension.
+As a result of the proliferation of mobile devices and their various physical forms, globalization, and the need for sites to communicate across various cultures in which numerous languages are spoken and other sociocultural factors, web design encompasses more than just visual brand extension.
 Web design has become a process of developing tools for information delivery and the work of developing such tools requires iterative testing.
-In turn, the process of doing this work engages students not only in the work of creating a final, visually informed product but also the process of that development, creation and testing.
-With the activity of modern web design as complex as it is, simply training students to design user interfaces as static images ignores the essential, use-oriented identity of web sites themselves.
+In turn, the process of doing this work engages students not only in the work of creating a final, visually informed product but also in the process of that development, creation, and testing.
+With the activity of modern web design as complex as it is, simply training students to design user interfaces as static images ignore the essential, user-oriented identity of websites themselves.

-Several graphic design programs I reviewed offered courses in electronic media though app design or interface design, often with Adobe Flash® or Adobe AfterEffects® as their primary tools for creation.
+Several graphic design programs I reviewed offered courses in electronic media through app design or interface design, often with Adobe Flash® or Adobe AfterEffects® as their primary tools for creation.
 While these courses allow students an opportunity to create rich interfaces and animated experiences, they teach skills that are in much smaller demand than those needed for web design and often produce products that lack programming and in turn are not usable (or testable) on the actual devices for which they were designed.
-The fact that departments offer these interactive courses is a testament to their embracing non-linear design instruction; however, in light of the demand for web sites across the design profession it is difficult to justify courses which are so limited in the scope of the lessons and skills they offer.
+The fact that departments offer these interactive courses is a testament to their embracing non-linear design instruction; however, in light of the demand for websites across the design profession, it is difficult to justify courses that are so limited in the scope of the lessons and skills they offer.

 While, through my criticism I have addressed how design schools do not teach web design and interaction design early enough in their curriculum, or that when they do, they do not do so in a way that is relevant to the nature of the medium, a great majority of nationally accredited programs do not offer electronic media courses at all.
 Department and college promotional materials and course descriptions often note how students are required to complete work in “digital formats” or even “hypermedia” yet from the materials I surveyed, interaction design instruction is often left to general graphic design courses, mixed simultaneously with a variety of other projects.